nakropin/TearOffCalender/README.md

 # tearoffpad
-tearoffpad is a simple web component that contains a tearoffpad animation. tearoffpad gives users the possibility to select sets of pictures. one picture from the selected sets will be randomly chosen to appear in the tearoffpad. reusability in this case does not mean reuseability for webdevs but for designers, for they can simply provide svgs and easily implement the component into existing structure.
+tearoffpad is a simple web component that contains a tearoffpad animation. tearoffpad gives users the possibility to select sets of pictures in svg format. one picture per selected set will be randomly chosen to appear on tearoffpad in given order. tearoffpad aims to be used by people who are not developers. focus of resusability

+reusability in this case does not mean reuseability for webdevs but for designers, for they can simply provide svgs and easily implement the component into existing structure.

 # generate mockdata
 run svgmockdatagenerator.py. overwrites all other svgs with filename "a-1" to "z-4" and "first", "last", "refresh", "imprint" (ending ".svg") in folder img/.